5 Ways to Save Big Money on Your Health Insurance

 Contrary to many people’s fears, you don’t need to be thinking about dropping your health insurance cover to save on premiums.
 Many people don’t realise that they can take some steps to pay less without making drastic changes.

 These tips will help you to make the most of your cover and cut the costs without a heavy compromise on the services that matter most to you.
-Don’t wait too late though – there’s less than two weeks now until the new rate rises will come into play.

-- Pay By Direct Debit
+1) Pay With Direct Debit

 If you don’t already pay your premiums by Direct Debit, this is an easy way to get a discount without doing a thing.
-You can get discounts of up to 4 per cent with some health funds by opting to pay premiums this way but not all offer this.
+You can get discounts of up to 4 per cent with some health funds by opting to pay premiums this way but not all funds offer this.

 2) Review Your Cover